alishelton/apic-writeup/index.md

 ### Point Cloud to Mesh Reconstruction

 Once we got our point cloud from solving the APIC simulation, we need a way to create a mesh to pass into rendering.
-We decided to use Poisson surface reconstruction over other methods (we also considered marching cubes) because it is more stable due to its reslience to noise and is often used for fluid simulation.
+We decided to use Poisson surface reconstruction over other methods (we also considered marching cubes) because it is more stable due to its reslience to noise and being often used for fluid simulation.
 Poisson surface reconstruction considers all points at once, and casts surface reconstruction as a Poisson problem that uses an indicator function (inside/outside model) and extracts an isosurface.
 We initially used code from https://github.com/danielTobon43/pointcloudToMesh, choosing the option of creating a triangle mesh rather than a polygon mesh because it works better with other software that we use later on.
 In our later renders, we wrote a mesh generation script using pclypy and modified parameters to create better meshes.

 ### Mesh Rendering